Small Business Funding

 New business owner planning at a desk

 A business with no revenue can still find funding, but the menu looks different.
-Lenders that rely on cash flow will pass, so the key is matching to programs built for pre-revenue owners.
+Funders that rely on cash flow will pass, so the key is matching to programs built for pre-revenue owners.

 Why no revenue closes some doors

 Most everyday funding, including merchant cash advances and working-capital products, is sized off your deposits.
-With nothing flowing through the account yet, those lenders have no repayment source to underwrite, so they decline.
+With nothing flowing through the account yet, those funders have no repayment source to underwrite, so they decline.

 That does not mean you are out of options.
 It means the question shifts from how much do you earn to what else can you show, such as credit, collateral, or a clear plan.